yyang-pplus/yyang-pplus.github.io/_posts/2018-05-09-the-second-system-effect-explained.md

 ### The Second

 Another place where people usually misunderstand is that they think the second doesn't really mean the one after the first.
-However, In the assay, Dr. Brooks explicitly said the second-system is actually the designer's second work, not "the third or later ones".
+However, In the essay, Dr. Brooks explicitly said the second-system is actually the designer's second work, not "the third or later ones".
 This means one designer can only experience the second-system effect at most once with one class of systems he/she works on.
 This also means one designer could experience the second-system effect more than once, during his/her career, if the class  of system he/she works on get changed.

 ### The Influence of Time